Manually deleting a cluster from the vCenter Server database

 # /opt/vmware/vpostgres/current/bin/psql -d VCDB -U postgres

-4. Identify the Cluster ID in the vCenter database with this command: (cluster name must match the way its displayed on vCenter Server).
+4. Identify the Cluster ID in the vCenter database using below command: (cluster name must match the way its displayed on vCenter Server).

 Replace 'cluster-name' with the name of the cluster you want to delete.